Last Updated on October 22, 2023 by Igor Karni

 In the end, the performance differences between Cowboy 3 and Vanmoof S3/X3 are not that significant.
 Those differences will mainly show depending on the type of journeys one is making and the style the cyclist prefers to ride the e-bike.

-Nevertheless, the question of a sporty and engaging e-bike seating position vs a more comfortable and relaxed one is the question that needs to be asked.
+Nevertheless, the question of a sporty and engaging e-bike seating position vs. a more comfortable and relaxed one is the question that needs to be asked.
 The answer could be the major element that decides between these two contenders.

-Cowboy plays well with its upgraded smartphone app
+Cowboy upgraded its smartphone app

 This is Cowboy’s biggest development axis this year, but Vanmoof is not keeping still either.
 Overall, if Vanmoof has tried to correct the technical and equipment aspects of its new bike, Cowboy insisted on the connectivity of its v3.